LiskArchive/lisk-core/docs/commands/blockchain.md

   -n, --network=network  [default: mainnet] Default network config to use.
 Environment variable "LISK_NETWORK" can also
                          be used.

-  -o, --output=output    [default: /Users/shuse2/Documents/10_lisk/lisk-core] Directory path to specify where snapshot
+  -o, --output=output    Directory path to specify where snapshot is downloaded.
+By default outputs the files to current
-                         is downloaded.
-By default outputs the files to current working directory.
+                         working directory.

   -u, --url=url          The url to the snapshot.